MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Remove-PnPList.md

 Remove-PnPList deletes a list.

-###Exceeding the list view threshold
+> [!NOTE]
-The command cannot delete a list exceeding the list view threshold.
+> The command cannot delete a list exceeding the list view threshold.
 Attempting to delete a list exceeding the list view threshold returns the error: 'The attempted operation is prohibited because it exceeds the list view threshold.'

 ## SYNTAX